kikito/gamera/README.md

 `setPosition` takes into account the current window boundaries and world boundaries, and will keep the view inside the world.
 This means that if you try to look at something very close to the left border of the world, for example, the camera will not "scroll" to show empty space.

 You can also zoom in and zoom out.
 This is done using the `setScale` method.
-When given two parameters, the first one is the x-scale, while the second one is the y-scale.
-If you pass only one parameter, it's used for both x and y.
-The default scale is 1.0 in both axis.
+It's got a single parameter, which is used for increasing and decreasing the height and width.
+The default scale is 1.0.

     cam:setScale(2.0) -- make everything twice as bigger.
 By default, scale is 1 (no change)